2024

 Robotic Bed Handling

-It assigns print jobs to available machines.
+Intelligent Scheduling: It assigns print jobs to available machines based on material requirements and availability.

 Scalability by Design